 can answer your questions concerning dividend taxation and other general questions about taxes for companies.

 Portugal has a participation exemption regime for the taxation of dividends.
-Under this regime, the dividends received by a resident company from a local/foreign shareholding are exempt from tax, if that shareholder is has held at least 10% of the capital or voting rights of that company (directly or indirectly) for at least one year.
+Under this regime, the dividends received by a resident company from a local/foreign shareholding are exempt from taxation if that shareholder holds at least 10% of the capital or voting rights of that company (directly or indirectly) for at least one year.
 This exemption for dividends does not apply if the payment is deductible for the entity making the payment.
 There are a few important facts about the tax on dividends in Portugal:

 can give you complete details on the provisions of the double tax treaties